Top 5 Text to Video AI Generator: A Definitive Guide

 The Motion Brush gives you manual control over object movement.
 Instead of hoping the AI moves things correctly, you can define the path or edit you want.

-The original Motion Brush workflow has evolved in the updated UI.
-For movement and local edits, you can use Type Anything mode to describe motion and changes instead of drawing every path by hand.
+The original “Motion Brush” feature has been integrated into these mode options in the updated UI.
+For movement control, you can use the “Type Anything” mode to describe object motion instead of drawing a path manually.

 Step 3: For modes like Swap or Add, upload a reference image or input text to define the new content.
 For Restyle or Type Anything, enter a prompt to specify the desired style or changes.